omniprime/100-days-of-code/log.md

 **Thoughts:**  It pulls the data from twitch and puts online items at the top and offline items underneath.
 Tomorrow I need to have it hide the offline or online items when asked.
 I also have an issue where I am not getting an error when a channel does not exist.
 I am not sure why.
 I will try and chat with people about it tomorrow.

+### Day 79: March 31st, 2017

+**Today's Progress**: Twitch API With no progress

+**Thoughts:**  All I did was try to produce an error.
+I am not getting one.
+More frustrated than ever with this page.
+I am very close to attempting to see what I am doing wrong through the FCC JS.